Household Support Fund: Food Voucher Scheme for vulnerable households and pensioners

 A guide to care and support services available for adults in Hampshire with eligible care needs can be found on the Hampshire County Council website.
-Alternatively you can find information to help you find your own care and support solutions including local groups, activities and services within the community, care homes and home care agencies by visiting Connect to Support Hampshire.
+Alternatively, you can find information to help you find your own care and support solutions including care homes and home care agencies by visiting Connect to Support Hampshire.

 Information for families and young people

-You can find information and advice for young people about education, training, working and youth support on the Your Future website.
+Your Future: Information and advice for young people about education, training, working and youth support.

-The Family Information and Services Hub can give you information about what is going on in your area, details on how to access services (including childcare), organisations and activities in Hampshire, and the advice and support that's available.
+Family Information and Services Hub: Information about what is going on in your area, details on how to access services (including childcare), organisations and activities in Hampshire, and the advice and support that's available.

-To report concerns about abuse of a child or young person call Hampshire Children's Services on 0845 6035620 (Open 24 hours).
+To report concerns about abuse of a child or young person call Hampshire Children's Services on 0300 555 1384.
 You do not need to know everything about the child or young person and what is happening before contacting us.
 In an emergency contact the police by dialling 999.